ryanwilsond/belte/docs/Buckle.md

 Specify to skip emitting template metadata when building a DLL.

-Template metadata is used to allow instantiating templates defined in referenced DLLs.
+Template metadata is primarily used to allow instantiating templates defined in referenced DLLs.
 This means that without it, consumers of a DLL cannot instantiate templates defined within that DLL.

+Note that apart from instantiation ability, template metadata also includes Belte related symbol information not tracked by .NET.
+This includes [template parameter default values](Current/ClassesAndObjects.md#45-templates), [expression constraints](Current/ClassesAndObjects.md#4511-expression-constraints), etc. This means that if a library does not include template metadata, those features will not be available to referencing assemblies.

 ### *--time*